-Sophomore Religion is a two-semester course divided into a study of the New Testament and Church History.
+Sophomore Theology is a two-semester course divided into a study of the New Testament and Church History.
 The first semester continues the students’ freshmen study of the Gospels with a special emphasis on Matthew, Luke, and John.
 The distinctive Christologies within each Gospel are thoroughly analyzed in light of the historical context of first century Judaism.
 In the second semester we continue an historical – critical approach to events and teaching of the Church throughout its long history.
 A special emphasis is given to the writings of St. Paul, the issues related to the Nicene Creed, the rise of scholasticism, the theologies present in the Protestant Reformation, and issues related to the modern church.
 In both semesters we will be using an Ignatian paradigm to explore who Jesus is, what is his call and how do we respond to this call.
 (1 credit)

 It was the desire of Ignatius Loyola that the Jesuit school educate the virtuous man who would be active in the public arena.
-Toward this end, Junior Religion is a yearlong course in Christian Ethics, Personal and Social.
+Toward this end, Junior Theology is a yearlong course in Christian Ethics, Personal and Social.
 In the first semester we will examine what it means to be virtuous by drawing on the Classical philosophical traditions, the Doctors of the Church, and the Scriptures as well as the modern thought that has advanced it.
 In the second semester we will examine through the lens of Catholic Social Teaching the cultural, social, and legal structures that constitute the local and global public arena to better understand the demands of a faith that does justice.
 (1 credit)

 The goal of this course is to introduce students to the major religious traditions that exist today and uncover what they have to teach us about ourselves and the challenges we face living in the 21st century.
 These are the “Wisdom Traditions” that have been with us for thousands of years, shaping our culture, history, humanity, and divinity.
 In keeping with the Jesuit axiom – “Find God in all things” – we will investigate the intricacies of Islam, Hinduism, and Buddhism in hopes of growing in both understanding and compassion.
 (0.5 credit)